-A whimsical floral fragrance that incorporates notes of jasmine, violet leaves, strawberry, and sandalwood.
+Or opt for Marc Jacobs' Daisy Eau de Toilette ($128), a whimsical floral fragrance that incorporates notes of jasmine, violet leaves, strawberry, and sandalwood.

 Composed of notes like cherry, pear, and watermelon, fruity scents are evocative of hot summer days.
-They can be sweet, but the best ones never get cloying, and can range from playful to sophisticated, depending on the other notes the fruit is paired with.
+They can be sweet, but the best ones never get cloying and can range from playful to sophisticated, depending on the other notes the fruit is paired with.

-Spicy fragrances are, frankly, sultry.
+In other words, spicy fragrances are, frankly, sultry.
 Warm, sensual notes of cardamom, incense, and pepper are common.
 Basically, this is the perfume one would wear if they wanted to feel mysterious.

-There's no other way to say it: This fragrance is just straight-up flirtatious.
-It's a little bit summery, a little bit spicy—like the "Lover Boy" scene in Dirty Dancing come to life via scent.
+We also love Tom Ford's Private Blend Soleil Blanc Eau de Parfum ($180), which is a little bit summery, a little bit spicy—like the "Lover Boy" scene in Dirty Dancing come to life via scent.

 This scent category conjures up images of drinking limoncello in Positano by a sparkling ocean or reading a paperback book on the beach.
 Aquatic perfumes, as the name suggests, are characterized by marine notes like algae, salt, and fresh sea air.